Install Guide

 const scene = SceneFactory.createMyNewScene()

-3. With that, you can access exposed entities in the code with:
+Now you can access exposed entities in the code with:

 scene.exposed.[entityName].entity